 Of course, a regular check-up is a huge part of maintenance.
 It’s one thing to do general cleaning and lubrication, but you really have to understand and observe any problem areas that will eventually come up after long use.
 After all, a miter saw works very hard, and just like us, may have some kinks that need to be worked out after a couple of jobs well done.

 The power cord is certainly the easiest to observe and the quickest for spotting any problems.
 Any cracks or rips on the power cord must be taken care of accordingly.
 While it certainly is the easiest to observe, any power cord problems can be very dangerous to a user.
 Having that fixed should always be your top priority.

-This also includes regular check ups, which I have to stress, are as important as everything else.
-Every project takes a heroic effort from both the user and the power tool, and one of you may not come out shiny and new afterwards.
-Just like you have to do some stretches, take water breaks and get some food to refill your energy bar, your miter saw needs some attention as well.
+This also includes regular checkups, which I have to stress, are as important as everything else.
+Every project takes a heroic effort from both the user and the power tool, and one of you may not come out shiny and new afterward.
+Just like you have to do some stretches, take water breaks, and get some food to refill your energy bar, your miter saw needs some attention as well.

 Polishing and shining, while helping aesthetically, will also keep its overall operation sharp and efficient.
 This goes double for lubrication, as the moving parts of the saw are what gives them power and motion.
 Rust and friction are the enemies of any metal machine, and for a tool that works very hard during a project, it could make an incredible difference.

 That’s pretty much it for general maintenance.
 It is really not much effort as compared to a lot of people think, though can make a world of difference when it comes to operation